Serengeti lion gallery

 The Grumeti River courses its way along the 80 kilometres of Western Corridor of the Serengeti to Lake Victoria.
 Although a narrow wedge-shaped corridor, it is a diverse and fascinating area, which features dense groves of acacia trees interspersed with thick woodlands, and vast open plains with ranges of hills as their back drop.A dominant feature of the Western Corridor is the mysterious and treacherous Grumeti River.
 This river is not wide but is home to some of the largest the migrating wildlife will ever encounter.

-Besides , the Western Corridor is also home to large numbers of resident wildlife, including Olive baboons, Colobus and Vervet Monkeys, giraffe, , , topi, eland, Thomson’s , and smaller antelope such as Dik-Diks and duikers.
+Besides , the Western Corridor is also home to large numbers of resident wildlife, including Olive baboons, Colobus and Vervet Monkeys, giraffe, buffalo, , topi, eland, Thomson’s , waterbuck and smaller such as Dik-Diks and duikers.
 These resident animals support large concentrations of predators such as lion, , and lesser seen and leopards.
 The Wildebeest Migration passes through the Western Corridor from late May to mid-July after the rains in April.

 “One cannot resist the lure of Africa.”